Protesters fill the streets outside the 1968 Democratic National Convention in Chicago.

 From Thomas Jefferson to Donald Trump, the idea of the little guy ignored by politicians has loomed large in American political rhetoric.

 On Sept.
-30, 1968, the first Boeing 747 rolled off the assembly line, ready to hit the skies as the bigger commercial jet at the time.
-Today, as its days as a civilian carrier come to a close, the first jumbo jet remains an icon of aviation.
+30, 1968, the first Boeing 747 rolled off the assembly line, ready to hit the skies as the biggest commercial jet at the time.
+Some 55 years later, the last one has left its factory.

 The Mother of All Demos.